1NF1N172/twitch-viewer-bot/README.md

 Furthermore, this tool has been developed as an educational resource to help users understand data mining algorithms, brute-force attack concepts, and automated testing techniques in an ethical and controlled environment.
 Any misuse, unauthorized access, or illegal application of this tool is strictly prohibited.

-If you have any legal concerns, please contact me via email.
+If you have any legal concerns, please contact me.

-kichi779@protonmail.com